 In my long quest for a mate, I found that only independent women are interesting.
 Those who were wards of others — either incapable of independent judgement, or of feeding, sheltering or defending themselves — were not only uninteresting but a source of danger.
 A person who is either beholden to a third party or has no choice but to parasite off you isn’t a very good romantic partner.
 A symbiont is a little better but the relationship then blends romance and survival too closely for comfort.

-Sharing skills that a prospective partner lacks makes them more independent.
+Sharing skills that a prospective partner lacks makes that partner more independent.
 That, in turn, makes the relationship more honest.
 A person who doesn’t strictly need you for a meal ticket or protection but chooses you anyway is more likely a true love.
 By contrast, politicians need dependent voters and foster learned helplessness with their policies.
 In case of self-defense, their attitude is like that of the British officers in the film “Lawrence of Arabia”, discussing their Arab allies:

 Dryden: Are you really going to give them artillery, sir?